loldruger/nginx-docker-ssl-template/README.md

 this template runs on `tokio`, `sqlx`, `axum` in `Rust programming language` with `nginx`, `postgres` and `redis`.

-you can easily replace backend system currently running on Rust axum with whatever you want!
+you can easily replace backend system, currently running on Rust axum, with whatever you want!

 # Getting started